skrysmanski/devlog/content/articles/dotnet/gc-keepalive.md

 }
 ```

-The garbage collector //may// collect `obj` just after the runtime has retrieved `obj.Value` (line 15), i.e. before `SomeOtherMethod()` is even called.
+The garbage collector *may* collect `obj` just after the runtime has retrieved `obj.Value` (line 15), i.e. before `SomeOtherMethod()` is even called.

-//Note:// The exact line where `obj` will be marked for collection is up to the JIT compiler.
+*Note:* The exact line where `obj` will be marked for collection is up to the JIT compiler.
 The behavior describe above seems to be called "lookahead optimization".

 Usually this optimization not a problem.
 It becomes a problem, however, if `SomeClass` has a finalizer: